Tuesday, October 25, 2022

 Musings for my Mama

 I have this vision of my mom sometimes.
 I was around 12, we are at our old grey house, outside, by my very own apple tree.
+It was during the spring, one of those glorious Northwest spring days.
 The apples off that tree were cotton-candy pink on inside, but tasted tart like a granny smith.
 I loved that tree.
 Mom was in the sun, and we were all outside and she said, "Guys, let's have a picnic outside!"
 And so we did.
-We brought out sandwiches made with homemade whole bread and picked apples from our trees and sat and laughed.
+We brought out sandwiches made with homemade whole bread and natural peanut butter and picked apples from our trees and sat and laughed.

 She's like that.
 Pretty flexible, most of the time, with some sort of loose plan in place.

 I would also say, Stop trying to grow up so fast.
 Sit there outside in your yard, listen to your mom read, cuddle your baby sister and soak it in.
-Teenage drama will be there waiting for you, don't worry.
+The teenage drama will be there waiting for you, don't worry.

 She was sitting in the sun that day, reading that book to us, and she looked so beautiful.
 It was that inner beauty Proverbs talks about it.
 It was overflowing out of her.

-God's faithfulness to me in giving me her brings me to tears.
+God's goodness to me in the form of my mom brings me to tears.
 I wish I was more like her.
 She is slow to anger.
 Seeks truth from God's Word.
 Full of wisdom.
 Overflowing with love.

 I credit my mom with so much of my childhood.
 It was a good one.
 A happy one.
 Filled with life and laughter and joy.
 Full to the brim with structure and hard work, too.

-What I do remember is that she always sat down with us at lunch.
+What I do remember is that she sat down with us at lunch.
 I didn't realize until I became a mom how important that is.
 I am often guilty of feeding my kids and then rushing around like a crazy person trying to get all the things done in the 20 minutes they are sitting down.
 My mom didn't do that.
-She was pretty much always sitting with us, either teaching us bible memory verses or reading us a book.
+To my memory, I remember her sitting with us, either teaching us bible memory verses, reading us a book, or just talking to us.
 It made mealtimes especially peaceful.
+She cared about us.
+That showed.

 She always told me I was born to be a teacher.
-I remember emphatically telling her no. Look how that worked out.
-She was right.
+I remember emphatically telling her no. Per usual, my mother was right.
 She always encouraged my writing and would read anything I wrote.
 She still will.
 She took me to the library and let me check out stacks and I do mean stacks of books each week.
-I remember living away from home during college, dealing with some heartbreak, and calling her and catching my breath when I heard her voice.
+I remember living away from home during college, dealing with life issues, and calling her and catching my breath when I heard her voice.
 There it was.
 Peace.
 Full circle.

 Mama, this is for you.
 I love you.